onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 If you get errors that are not covered here, check your windows event viewer, or reread these steps to see if you skipped something because I have covered much painful ground work with these strange and esoteric steps.
 If neither of these help, youre on your own buddy.

 ![help](/assets/images/pivotinglab/418F526D-1944-4FF0-AE82-8EDC67238465.gif)
+This is you if you set up your lab to auto win every time.

 So now we have a basic lab setup.
 What can we do now we have made these strange esoteric changes?
 - Remote access to SQL